suraj-shrivastav/Roxiler/README.md

-# Roxiler System - Rating Assignment
+# Rating System

-A Full Stack Web Application developed as part of the Roxiler Systems FullStack Intern Coding Challenge.
-The platform allows users to register, submit ratings for stores, and manage operations through role-based access control.
+A Full Stack Web Application that allows users to register, submit ratings for stores, and manage operations through role-based access control.

 ## Project Overview

-The Roxiler Rating System enables users to rate stores (1–5 stars), explore stores by name or address, and interact with the platform based on their roles.
+The Rating System enables users to rate stores (1–5 stars), explore stores by name or address, and interact with the platform based on their roles.
 The platform offers:

 - Clean architecture with modular components
 - Secure authentication and password validation